kimsh02/wordle-player/README.md

 correct letter and wrong position, and gray for wrong letter) to generate a narrower unordered set of valid guesses for which a new inverted index is built.
-* This is procedure is repeated in a recursive call until `wordle-player` arrives at the correct word.
+* This is procedure is repeated in a recursive call until it arrives at the correct word.